 - Awards vesting under the 2015 LTIP are subject to a two-year exercise period and holding period which run concurrently.
-Latest exercise dates are shown only for those LTIP awards which have either yet to vest, or which have vested and are yet to be exercised.
+Latest exercise dates are shown only for those LTIP awards which have either yet to yest or which have verted and are yet to be exercised. - for those LTIP awards which have either yet to vest, or which have vested and are yet to be exercised.

 Mr Finch's 2016 and 2017 LTIP awards vested in 2019 and 2020, respectively, and were both exercised in 2020.
-Mr Finch sold sufficient shares vesting under - 2 Mr Finch's 2016 and 2017 LTIP awards vested in 2019 and 2020, respectively, and were both exercised in 2020.
 Mr Finch sold sufficient shares vesting under each to satisfy his tax liabilities arising on such exercise and he continues to hold the remaining vested shares under each in accordance with the 2-year mandatory holding period which applies to each and which expire on 11 April 2021 and 17 April 2022, respectively.
-The share price on exercise was 155.171p per share - Mr Finch's 2018, 2019 and 2020 LTIPs (and related 2018 CSOP award) lapsed in full on his leaving the Company on 31 August 2020, although a proportion of his 2020 LTIP award had lapsed earlier in 2020 when the number of shares subject to the award was adjusted downwards to reflect the voluntary waiver of his 2020 base salary increase. - Mr Davies' 2017 2-year LTIP (Recruitment Incentive) award vested on 10 May 2019, but he has not yet exercised any of the vested shares under this award. - Mr Davies' 2017 3-year LTIP (and related 2017 CSOP award) were exercised on the first business day after vesting on 18 April 2020.
+The share price on exercise was 155.171p per share - Mr Finch's 2018, 2019 and 2020 LTIPs (and related 2018 CSOP award) lapsed in full on his leaving the Company on 31 August 2020, although a proportion of his 2020 LTIP award had lapsed earlier in 2020 when the number of shares subject to the award was adjusted downwards to reflect the voluntary waiver of his 2020 base salary increase. - 4 Mr Davies' 2017 2-year LTIP (Recruitment Incentive) award vested on 10 May 2019, but he has not yet exercised any of the vested shares under this award. - Mr Davies' 2017 3-year LTIP (and related 2017 CSOP award) were exercised on the first business day after vesting on 18 April 2020.
 The share price on exercise was 242.349p per share.
 He sold sufficient shares vesting to satisfy his tax liability arising on such exercise and he continues to hold the remaining vested shares beneficially in accordance with the two year mandatory holding period which expires on 17 April 2022. - A proportion of Mr Davies' 2020 LTIP award lapsed in 2020 when the number of shares subject to the award was adjusted downwards to reflect the voluntary waiver of his 2020 base salary increase. - Mr Ashley's 2017, 2018, 2019 and 2020 LTIP awards (and his related 2017 CSOP award) lapsed in full on his leaving the Company on 3 April 2020. - 8 All LTIP awards are granted in the form of nil-cost options, save for LTIP approved CSOP awards which are granted as market value share options with an exercise price per share equal to the share price at grant.
 Mr Davies' 2017 CSOP award was granted with an exercise price of 366.1p per share (which lapsed on exercise due to the share price at vesting being lower than the exercise price).
 LTIP approved CSOP awards comply with the requirements of Schedule 4 to the Income Tax (Earnings and Pensions) Act 2003 and can be exercised by way of effective set-off against any shares vesting under the corresponding LTIP award. - 9 Due to the effective set-off arrangements explained in the note above, the number of shares subject to LTIP approved CSOP awards are not counted in the total number of awards held as this would result in a double-count.